Dear Sisters, Brothers, Friends of Margate Moravian,

 Hope that you are all doing well, dealing with the challenges of this major health pandemic: coronavirus-COVID19.
 Prayers continue…..

-In light of the latest CDC recommendation that gatherings be restricted to less than 10 persons, we will be worshiping online during April 2020.
-We will review and advise everyone after April 30.
-We encourage you to watch the services presented online by Prince of Peace Moravian and other Moravian churches.
+In light of the latest CDC recommendation that gatherings be restricted to less than 10 persons, we will be worshiping online until further notice.
+We invite you to participate in services presented online by Prince of Peace Moravian and other Moravian churches.

 We kindly invite You to Support our Church’s Various Ministries by clicking this Secure Link to Give.